Designing Ambient Interaction for Calm Domestic Experiences

 How can ambient interactive systems create meaningful engagement without demanding attention?

-Designing Ambient Interaction for Calm Domestic Experiences is a responsive ambient installation that transforms static wall decoration into a subtle, performative experience.
-The project explores how presence based and environmentally adaptive interaction can foster emotional engagement without requiring explicit input.
 Rather than relying on direct manipulation, the piece responds to movement and surrounding light conditions, creating a calm and embodied interaction where the artwork appears to notice and react to a person’s presence.
-This approach aims to create a sense of quiet responsiveness and personal connection within domestic environments.
+This approach fosters quiet responsiveness and personal connection within domestic environments.

 Visually, the design draws inspiration from a fragment of Gaussian-Quadratic by A. Michael Noll, translating early computational art into a contemporary interactive wall-based experience.